What is HIFI?

 Tools are needed both to identify these investments and to help to measure their ex-post performance.

 The HELIO Index for Investors (HIFI) is based the organisation’s experience and expertise in indicator development.
 The result is a composite index that spans the five categories of capital.

-3. human capital in the form of an educated, happy and healthy workforce;
+3. Human capital in the form of an educated, happy and healthy population and workforce;

 HIFI provides a multi-faceted overview on sustainable energy investments; it can cover any country, enabling comparison on a global scale.
 It focuses on energy policies that are set by national policy makers.